outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 			- These are the solutions to avoid chemicals that I've been using:
 				- an air pollution mask like this one which can attach filtering cartridges that filter out airplane/car fuel pollution: https://www.amazon.com/dp/B07Y2S71T1/
 				- a reverse osmosis purifier like this one to get chemicals out of the water: https://www.amazon.com/Bluevua-RO100ROPOT-LITE-Countertop-Reverse-Purification/dp/B0BGK3YLTN/
-				- an indoor air purifier that filters out airplane/car fuel pollution: https://www.iqair.com/us/products/air-purifiers/gc-multigas
+				- an indoor air purifier that filters out airplane/car fuel pollution (IQAir purifiers create compounds that cause kidney damage so avoid IQAir products)

 		- cancer treatment with organ damage
 			- this will involve smaller amounts of gentler but powerful anti-cancer substances